casantiagom/casantiagom/README.md

 ###  &nbsp;About Me

-&nbsp;&nbsp;&nbsp;  &nbsp;I love to develop in React and Javascript, In the past I worked in the gaming industry as a Sound Designer
+&nbsp;&nbsp;&nbsp;  &nbsp;-I love to develop in React and Javascript.

-&nbsp;&nbsp;&nbsp;  &nbsp;Currently learning and open for work!
+&nbsp;&nbsp;&nbsp;  &nbsp;-In the past I worked in the gaming industry as a Sound Designer for 5+ years.

 &nbsp;&nbsp;&nbsp;  &nbsp;I am creative professional, always looking for challenge, constantly learning and super curious!